odyslam/home-urbit/README.md

 The alternative is to deploy our application with the default settings and manually copy over our keys inside the container.

-Define the a [device service environment variable](https://www.balena.io/docs/learn/manage/serv-vars/#device-environment-and-service-variables) , with the following name and value: `TRANSFER_KEY`:`1`.
-The Urbit container will start, but it will **not** start Urbit.
+Define a [device service environment variable](https://www.balena.io/docs/learn/manage/serv-vars/#device-environment-and-service-variables) , with the following name and value: `TRANSFER_KEY`:`1`.
+The `urbit` container will start, but it will **not** start Urbit.
 Then you can ssh into the container (either using `balena ssh` or the web terminal) and manually copy over your key into the directory `urbit/keys`.
 After you do, remove the environment variable we just added.
 The container will restart and will pick up your key.

 ## Getting Started without balena

 1. Download an OS system (e.g [Raspberry Pi OS](https://www.raspberrypi.org/software/)). **Make sure it's 64-bit**.
-2. Flash the image into an sd card.
+2. Flash the image into an SD card.
 3. Get terminal access to the machine (e.g using ssh) and [install docker](https://docs.docker.com/engine/install/debian/).
 4. Install `git` , run `sudo apt-get install git`
 5. Download this repository, run `git clone https://github.com/odyslam/home-urbit`